Semi-visible higgs decay as a probe for new invisible particles: Collider phenomenology

 to find the minimum values of $C^{min}$ required to obtain the target sensitivity $\mathbb{S}^{\rm target}$, given an initial value $C_0$.
-This indicates that the minimum values to achieve a $3\sigma$ signal significance is around $C^{min}\simeq 25~\rm TeV^{-2}$ for ${\wcdhchi}$ and $\wc_{DH\chi\chi2}$, $C^{min}\simeq 55~\rm TeV^{-2}$ for $\wcdhchi$, and $C^{min}\simeq 80~\rm TeV^{-2}$ for $\wcephi$ with a cut-based analysis.
+This indicates that the minimum values to achieve a $3\sigma$ signal significance is around $C^{min}\simeq 40~\rm TeV^{-2}$ for ${\wcdhchi}$ and $\wc_{DH\chi\chi2}$, $C^{min}\simeq 81~\rm TeV^{-2}$ for $\wcdhphi$, and $C^{min}\simeq 152~\rm TeV^{-2}$ for $\wcephi$ with a cut-based analysis.

 A certain amount of improvement is expected through a multivariate analysis (MVA), which takes into account the possible correlations among variables and optimizes the selection criteria through a multi-dimensional variable space.
 We employ a boosted decision tree (BDT) with gradient boosting and decorrelation within the standard ROOT TMVA framework~\cite{Hocker:2007ht,Voss:2007jxm}.
 This method builds a sequence of disjoint decision trees by optimizing cuts on the training kinematic variables.
 After each tree, events misclassified as signal or background are given higher weights, and a new tree is trained on this reweighted sample.
 Iterating this procedure progressively refines the classifier and finally yields an optimized discriminator.
-In addition to the kinematic variables described above, we also use various $\Delta\phi$ distributions, such as $\Delta \phi (\ell,\ell)$, $\Delta \phi (\ell_1,\MET)$, $\Delta \phi (\ell_2,\MET)$, as well as the $\rm p_T$ of the leading lepton and the invariant mass of the two leading jets, M(jet1,jet2), for the hadronically decaying Z-boson in the signal (see Fig.~\ref{fig:zh_cascades}).
+In addition to the kinematic variables described above, we also use various $\Delta\phi$ distributions, such as $\Delta \phi (\ell,\ell)$, $\Delta \phi (\ell_1,\MET)$, $\Delta \phi (\ell_2,\MET)$, as well as the $\rm p_T$ of the leading lepton, the invariant mass of the two leading jets, M(jet1,jet2), for the hadronically decaying Z-boson in the signal (see Fig.~\ref{fig:zh_cascades}), the invariant mass $M(\ell,\ell,j,j)$, the minimum between the transverse mass combinations of the $\MET$ and the two leptons ($\rm M_T^{min}(\ell, \MET)$), $R_T(2)=(p_T(j_1)+p_T(j_2))/\sum_i p_T(j_i)$~\cite{Guchait:2011fb}, the number of non-b-jets with $p_T>20$ GeV, and the resultant $p_T$ of the two leptons.
 These variables are presented in Table~\ref{tab:variable_ranking} according to their relative power of separation or effectiveness in background reduction in decreasing order.
 We use 60\% of the events from each signal and background sample for training the BDT, reserving the remaining 40\% for testing.
 The final BDT classifier is then used as a single discriminant to separate signal from background.